equinor/neqsim-matlab/README.md

 ```

 ## Contributing
-See the [getting started as a NeqSim developer](https://github.com/equinor/neqsim/wiki/Getting-started-as-a-NeqSim-developer) documentation.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning
 NeqSim use [SemVer](https://semver.org/) for versioning.